A Guide to Old Town Prague

 There’s so much to see in Old Town Prague and depending on your time frame you might not be able to do it all.
 And that’s okay.
 We put together a guide that covers all of the major attractions in Prague’s Old Town.
 See as much on this list as you can, but more importantly – take the time to fully experience it.

-Finally, before we begin, we highly recommend you guys get off the beaten path while exploring Prague.
+- Once you have explored the top attractions we recommend you guys get off the beaten path while exploring Prague.

 So, let’s get it started guys.
 Here’s our guide to exploring Prague’s Old Town!